Phisto/CoreAudioConverter/README.md

 ##Audio File Tagger
-The Core Audio Converter framework is using the AudioFileTagger framework to tag the encoded MP3 files with ID3v2 tags.
+The CoreAudioConverter framework is using the AudioFileTagger framework to tag the encoded MP3 files with ID3v2 tags.

 The AudioFileTagger framework is licensed under the GNU Lesser General Public License (LGPL).

-For more information on AudioFileTagger visit http://stack...
+For more information on AudioFileTagger visit http://git...

 ## Credits